sogilis/Voogle/docs/ADR/002-front-end-framework.md

 * Opensource
 * Simplicity: component approach
-* JSX ?
 * Reusability
-* Optimized for search engine optimization -> SEO of google
 * Large community
 * Many plugin
 * Flexibility et responsiveness
 * Reduction of the number of operations on the DOM

 #### Drawbacks
-* JSX ?
+* Need to be familiar with JSX approach
 * Very little official documentation
 * React is unopinionated
 * Long to master, ReactJS requires a deep knowledge of how to integrate the user interface into the MVC framework.